-As described above, it is uncertain if holders of ADSs for Danish tax purposes are treated as holders of the ordinary shares in the company.
-Therefore, it is highly uncertain if the actual distribution of dividends on ADSs to Danish investors are considered dividends for Danish tax purposes.
-However, if such distributions to Danish tax resident individual investors are treated as dividends, taxation as share income, as described above, will take place.
-All share income must be included when calculating whether the amounts described above are exceeded.
+Dividends paid to individuals who are tax residents of Denmark are taxed as share income, as described above.
+All share income must be included when calculating whether the amounts mentioned above are exceeded.
 Dividends paid to individuals are generally subject to 27% withholding tax.